salvadorj97/personal-investment-dashboard/README.md

    > Example: `C:\Users\YourName\Downloads\personal-investment-dashboard\Investments_Demo.xlsx`
 6. Click **Close & Apply** — the dashboard loads with the demo data

-### Option B — Build your own dashboard from scratch
+### Option B: Do you want to build yours? — Build your own dashboard from scratch

 1. Download `Investments_Template.xlsx` from the root of this repository
 2. Fill in your own transactions, dividends, and instruments — blue cells are yours to fill, green cells auto-calculate